-Tracy Motorcycle Accident Attorney (209) 227-1931
+Tracy Motorcycle Accident Attorney

-Motorcycle accidents can be quite horrific in many instances.
-Since a motorcycle is smaller than your typical commuter car or pickup truck, the person on the motorcycle is more likely to incur a serious bodily injury.
+Motorcycle accidents can be pretty horrific in many instances.
+Since a motorcycle is smaller than your typical commuter car or pickup truck, the person on the motorcycle is more likely to incur a severe bodily injury.Serious Motorcycle Accidents

-If you or a family member was seriously injured in an accident while riding your motorcycle, you have the ability to pursue financial restitution for your harms and losses through a Tracy motorcycle accident injury claim.
+If you or a family member was seriously injured in an accident while riding your motorcycle, you can pursue financial restitution for your harm and losses through a Tracy motorcycle accident injury claim.Types of Monetary Compensation

-Generally, there are two types of damages you can recover through this type of claim – economic damages and non-economic damages.
-Basically, economic damages are those harms and losses you can easily calculate with invoices, pay stubs, and receipts.
+Generally, you can recover two types of damages through this type of claim – economic and non-economic damages.
+Economic damages are those harms and losses you can easily calculate with invoices, pay stubs, and receipts.
 Non-economic damages are not so easily calculable.
 They usually include the mental anguish, stress, frustration, and psychological damage associated with the accident.
-Below is a brief overview of each form of compensation.
+Below is a brief overview of each form of compensation.Reimbursement for Medical Costs

 Reimbursable medical expenses are those costs you've incurred in treating the bodily injuries you suffered from the collision.
 Since they are measurable, they are part of economic damages.
-The medical expenses that can be reimbursed include the medical bills you incurred as a result of the collision and future medical expenditures such as physical therapy, surgery, prescription pain medications, etc.
+The medical expenses that can be reimbursed include the medical bills you incurred due to the collision and future medical expenditures such as physical therapy, surgery, prescription pain medications, etc.Reimbursement For Lost Income

-When you get involved in a motorcycle accident, you might be unable to work for a period of time.
-It could be days, weeks, or months (typically depending on the severity of the collision).
+When you get involved in a motorcycle accident, you might be unable to work for some time.
+It could be days, weeks, or months (typically depending on the collision's severity).
 You can seek reimbursement for the loss of your present wages.
 This can be established by submitting evidence of past pay stubs or tax returns.
 In most instances, your loss of present wages doesn't mean you can't work anymore.
-It is intended to compensate you for the income you would have earned had it not been for the motorcycle accident.Reimbursement for Losing Future Income
+It is intended to compensate you for the income you would have earned without the motorcycle accident.Reimbursement for Losing Future Income

 In addition to present wages, you may be able to pursue future wages.
-This usually applies when your injuries are so severe that you cannot return to work for an extended period of time or you are permanently disabled.
+This usually applies when your injuries are so severe that you cannot return to work for an extended period or are permanently disabled.
 Calculating future earnings can get quite complex, especially if you will need to project out years or decades of earnings.
 Your Tracy motorcycle accident attorney can retain the services of an economist to help determine future earning potential.Compensation For Your Pain and Suffering

-The pain and suffering you endure because of the accident is more intangible and less concrete than your medical expenses and lost wages.
+The pain and suffering you endure from the accident are more intangible and less concrete than your medical expenses and lost wages.
 They include waking up in the middle of the night with a pounding headache or low back pain.
-They include missing your child's baseball game or tennis match because you had to go visit the physical therapist.
-They include not being able to help your spouse take care of the house or make dinner.
-A good way to express these damages to a judge or jury is by keeping a daily journal describing the inconvenience and troublesome aspects of trying to manage daily activities with a serious bodily injury.Understanding Comparative Negligence
+They include missing your child's baseball game or tennis match because you had to visit the physical therapist.
+They include being unable to help your spouse care for the house or make dinner.
+An excellent way to express these damages to a judge or jury is by keeping a daily journal describing the inconvenience and troublesome aspects of managing daily activities with a serious bodily injury.Understanding Comparative Negligence

 The liability of both you and the defendant is also a great determiner of the measure of compensation you can reasonably receive through this type of claim.
 If the defendant is not fully liable and you contributed to causing the collision, you can still obtain financial compensation, but it may be reduced.